 The walls surrounding the Turks and Caicos each offer a different atmosphere.
 Grand Turk tends to support large densities of fish, sea creatures and coral, French Cay offers sharks, and West Caicos Marine National Park and Northwest Point feature dramatic edges and marine topography.

-One of the leading aspects of Grand Turk’s scuba diving is the wonderful diversity and density of marine life per site.
+One of the leading aspects of Grand Turk’s scuba diving is the wonderful diversity and density of marine life per site on the coral reefs.

 Friendly Nassau groupers, garden eels, wrasse, parrotfish, blue tangs, angelfish, yellowtails, trumpetfish, goatfish, spiny lobster, stingrays and spotted eagle rays are common, and it feels as if you’re swimming in an aquarium.